U.S. Applies a 25% Tariff on Imports of Autos and Parts (Duty Offset For Auto and MHDV Parts)

 • A 25% tariff took effect on April 3, 2025, for imported automobiles and light trucks, and on May 3, 2025, for specific auto parts such as engines, transmissions, and electrical components.

-• Latest: On October 31, 2025, CBP issued guidance outlining the import adjustment offset process for automobile parts subject to Section 232 duties.
+• On October 31, 2025, CBP issued guidance outlining the import adjustment offset process for automobile parts subject to Section 232 duties.

 auto-tariffs-usa